holidayextras/ui-toolkit/README.md

 ---
 If you have any problems installing the ui-toolkit then please view the [troubleshooting guide](https://github.com/holidayextras/ui-toolkit/TROUBLESHOOTING.md) which contains common errors and solutions.
-If your cannot find your specific problem then please create a [github issue](https://github.com/holidayextras/ui-toolkit/issues)
+If you cannot find your specific problem then please create a [github issue](https://github.com/holidayextras/ui-toolkit/issues)

 Adding a new component